fluid-project/fluid-express-user/docs/utils.md

 * `username` - Username string to unlock.
 * `password` - Password string to use for unlocking `username`.
-* Returns a promise resolving with the `userData` record if the password is correct, otherwise rejecting with an `isError` Object.
+* Returns: A `fluid.promise` resolving with the `userData` record if the password is correct, otherwise rejecting with an `isError` Object.

 ```javascript